+The Settle Carlisle train is one of the UK’s best known rail experiences.
 You may have gathered by now just how much I love trains.
-From the excitement that is diving beneath the waves on the Eurostar, to the glories of the overnight sleeper to the Scottish Highlands described here, show me a train line, and I’m happy.
-(Well, mostly.
-At some point we need to talk about Casey Jones’s railroad beside my bed in Nashville.
-But that’s another story.)
+From the excitement that is diving beneath the waves on the Eurostar, to the glories of the overnight sleeper to the Scottish Highlands, show me a train line, and I’m happy.
 So when a journey on the Settle Carlisle line was suggested as part of our Yorkshire Dales, Lancashire and Lake District trip, I was all for it.
+Here’s my account of the day we caught the train, together with information about the service, timetable and fares.

 You may hear the words Settle to Carlisle, and think that this is a steam train line, but that’s not the case.
 It’s a regularly scheduled service on a line that forms part of the national rail network.
 The line is only 73 miles long, but the journey isn’t fast, giving you time to appreciate the glorious views, and consider all the history that surrounds your journey.